-Due to trouble getting a small business loan and other financial difficulties, some small businesses have had a tough time expanding operations overseas.
+Due to trouble getting a small business loan and other financial difficulties, some small businesses have had a tough time with small business expansion.
 Small businesses currently account for one-third of exported goods from the United States, making them a huge contributor to the GDP and overall economic recovery, but government officials and economists alike have stressed the importance of increasing these numbers.

 In President Barack Obama’s 2010 State of the Union address, he vowed to double exports by 2015, a goal that has not been achieved.
 Near the end of 2012, exports were up more than 43 percent from the same period in 2009, but slowdowns in Asian and European markets have stalled the progress.

 What’s more important to the export business is access to the market.
 According to a report released last month by the National Small Business Association, too many entrepreneurs find the exporting process to be overly complicated and require some assistance in understanding the complexities of entering the market.

 The report found that 46 percent of business owners said they didn’t know where to begin when attempting to expand their companies across international borders, while 49 percent responded that the federal government should make more training available to entrepreneurs.

 In the House of Representatives, members of the House Small Business Committee have proposed efforts that would simplify overseas programs for businesses that are trying to target foreign buyers.
 Introduced last month, the Export Coordination Act aims to increase congressional oversight on federal agencies that promote overseas trade.

 Rep. Sam Graves (R-MO), a sponsor of the bill, said increased exports would lead to more job creation and that currently, U.S. business owners were largely missing out on a huge international market.
 According to Graves, 95 percent of the world market exists outside the U.S., but only 1 percent of small businesses actually export their goods.